The definitive guide to all tax forms for freelancers in Spain

 What forms does a freelancer have to file for VAT?

 Now, let's talk about VAT.
-Lucky for some, if you're an artist, doctor, teacher, or work in finance or insurance, you can forget about this part.
+Lucky for some, if you're an doctor, teacher, or work in finance or insurance, you can forget about this part.
 But for the rest of us, it's time to get serious with Forms 303 and 390.

 Form 303